 Debbie is proud to be a founder of El Dorado Musical Theatre and is its artistic director.
 She lives in El Dorado Hills with her daughter Anjie Rose and her son Zachary.

-Danielle Levy is the new Managing Director of El Dorado Musical Theatre.
+Danielle Levy is the CFO of El Dorado Musical Theatre.
 In this role she is focused on enabling EDMT to realize its goals for artistic excellence, community service, education, and audience engagement.
 Danielle has a rare blend of experience as a parent coordinator, show producer, backstage crew member, and super EDMT supporter.
 She began her journey with EDMT in 2007 when her son performed in his first show, Irving Berlin’s Annie Get Your Gun.

 Since then, she’s had multiple children involved in EDMT programs, spanning 23 shows, 4 seasons of High Voltage (EDMT’s premier performing group) and countless PAI classes.